patacrep/patacrep-doc/readme.md

 ## Translated version

-The main language of the documentation is french.
+The main language of the documentation is French.
 English version is also available, and can be build with the following steps :

 1. Install `gettext`, or make sure you have it.
 2. Install `sphinx-intl` with `pip`.